High speed semiconductor devices (photodetectors and transistors); optoelectronics; nanoelectronics; plasma electronics; and nanophotonics

-Bahram Nabet received his BSEE degree with honors from Purdue University in 1977 and his MSEE and PhD degrees from the University of Washington in 1985 and 1989, respectively.
+Dr. Bahram Nabet received his BS degree with Honors from Purdue University in 1977, and MS and PhD degrees in Electrical Engineering from the University of Washington in 1985 and 1989 respectively.
 He joined the faculty of Drexel University in 1989 where he is presently Professor of Electrical and Computer Engineering, and affiliated Professor of Materials Science and Engineering.

-He has been a senior visiting scientist in Brazil and Italy, ASEE Summer Faculty Fellow, and has been on sabbatical leave at Telcordia Applied Research Inc. and Dexxon Group.
-Inc. Dr. Nabet is a member of IEEE, AAAS, AAHE, and HKN.
+He has been a senior visiting scientist in Brazil and Italy, ASEE Summer Faculty Fellow at the Naval Research Lab in Washington DC, and has been on sabbatical leave at Telcordia Applied Research Inc. and Dexxon Group Inc.